kwickramasekara/blog/src/posts/fixing-static-pops-on-bose-quietcomfort-headphones.md

 ---
 If you own a pair of Bose QuietComfort or QuietComfort 45 headphones, chances are you've experienced the dreaded static pops.
 I know I have, and honestly, it's been one of the most frustrating issues I've dealt with on what are otherwise incredible headphones.
 The weird part?
 This is a well-documented problem at this point, and I'm genuinely surprised Bose hasn't pushed out a firmware update to fix it.

 There are actually two distinct issues happening here.
 First, there are these loud, longer static pops that seem to occur randomly when you have multi-point connections enabled.
 Second, there are brief crackles that pop up when you're doing things like switching between apps on your phone.
-The solution I'm sharing today will fix the first issue completely.
+The solution I'm sharing below will fix the first issue completely.
 Unfortunately, I haven't found a fix for those brief crackles yet, but at least we can eliminate the more annoying problem.

 ## Understanding the Problem